simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 have a single value by specification.
 All [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) are now hardcoded to have a single value, even when the 'are_multiple_claim_values_allowed' option is enabled.
+- OpenID Federation specific endpoints for subordinate listing and fetching statements about subordinates are removed, as the final specification explicitly states that leaf entities must not have those endpoints.
+This effectively means that this OP implementation can only be a leaf entity in the federation context, and not a federation operator or intermediary entity.

 Medium impact changes:

 Low-impact changes:
+- Client property `is_federated` has been removed, as the OP implementation can now only be a leaf entity in the federation context, and not a federation operator or intermediary entity.
+Previously, this property was used to indicate whether the client is a federated client or not, but now it is not needed since the OP implementation can only be a leaf entity

 ## Version 5 to 6